 Radiotherapy uses high energy rays to destroy cancer cells.
 You usually have radiotherapy to help control symptoms caused by cancer of unknown primary (CUP).

-You might have hormone therapy if your cancer cells have hormone receptors.
+Some cancers depend on hormones to grow.
+Hormone therapy blocks or lowers the amount of hormones in the body.
 Find out what hormone therapy is, how you have it and the possible side effects.

 Treatment to control symptoms is also called palliative treatment or supportive care.
-Read about the types of palliative treatment you might have.
+You have palliative treatment to control symptoms and improve your quality of life.

 After treatment for cancer of unknown primary (CUP), you might have regular follow up appointments.
-Or you may decide to only have an appointment if you have any problems or develop a new symptom.
+Or you may decide to only have appointments if you have any problems or develop a new symptom.